kartik7120/Survey-App/README.md

 - Users can also see the polls created by them in the Profile page
 - All the data of the polls and the user is stored in the database

+Link to [Frontend](https://github.com/kartik7120/Voting-app-frontend) and [Backend](https://github.com/kartik7120/Survey-app-backend) backend repo of this app
 Link to the Voting WebApp : [Voting app](https://prod1--beamish-figolla-d4c658.netlify.app/)